⏳ Are you in a hurry? Then here’s your FIXD Review snapshot:

-The Fixd sensor and Fixd app combo is available for sale from the Fixd website, excluding taxes and shipping fees.
+The Fixd sensor and Fixd app combo is available for sale from the official Fixd website, excluding taxes and shipping fees.
 Along with the sensor, buyers will get features for checking engine diagnostics, issue severity gauge, standard maintenance alerts, and the ability to examine several vehicles.
 We recommend not buying from Amazon resellers so as to avoid any refund policy issues.

 However, Fixd does not work for older vehicles which don’t have the built-in OBD2 port.
 But even if you have a newer model but would rather work with something different, there’s iOBD2 which is made for Apple devices and Carista OBD2 which has its own sensor for your car.

 Two great Fixd alternatives would be Upkeep and MaintainX.

 This device is highly recommended for diagnosing issues with your car.
 Admittedly, despite how many issues it can detect, it doesn’t detect them all, so it still helps to bring your car to the shop when the app detects an issue.
 Still, we urge you to buy this product and take advantage of their 30-day money-back guarantee.
 It's a win-win!